Wout Faes

 Back to club football, 2018 saw the defender sign a three-year contract with first-tier club Oostende, quickly becoming a regular starter and later netting his first goal against Zulte Waregem, as De Kustboys reached the Belgian Cup Semi-Final in 2018/19.

-Some 64 appearances and two years later, Faes, now captain, made the switch to Reims, with 35 appearances and two goals across 2020/21, as well as featuring in the UEFA Europa League qualifiers.
+Some 64 appearances and two years later, Faes, then captain, made the switch to Reims, with 35 appearances and two goals across 2020/21, as well as featuring in the UEFA Europa League qualifiers.

 Faes further enhanced his reputation as a leading Ligue 1 player, culminating in receiving the club’s Player of the Season award at the end of a 2021/22 campaign which included playing 39 times in all competitions.

-His performances were once again recognised by his country and earlier this year.
-Faes made his senior international debut for Roberto Martínez’s side, coming on as a substitute during a 6-1 victory over Poland, playing alongside new Foxes team-mates Timothy Castagne and Youri Tielemans.
+His performances were once again recognised by his country, making his senior Belgium debut as a substitute during a 6-1 victory over Poland, playing alongside Foxes team-mates Timothy Castagne and Youri Tielemans.
+Since then, several more international caps have followed, starting all eight UEFA EURO 2024 qualifiers as his nation topped Group F, remaining unbeaten throughout, to earn a spot in the finals.

-Now entering the latest phase of his developing career, following his switch to England, Faes was ready to be a hit in the Premier League for Leicester City.
-Since joining the Club, the Belgian has become a favourite with his dedicated and impressive displays in defence.
-He wasn't able to prevent the Foxes from suffering relegation in 2022/23, however.
+After entering the latest phase of his developing career, following his switch to England, Faes was ready to be a hit in the Premier League for Leicester City, soon displaying his dedicated and impressive displays in defence.

 Thank You